Shoomaher/sentiment-analysis/README.md

 ### 🛠️ Tools
 In `utils.py` you can find various handy functions used for modelling and analysis.
-You can use notebooks as examples to develop your own models
+You can use notebooks as examples to develop your own models.
+See `requirements.txt` for list of required libs.

 ### ✅ Results
 Using `small_bert/bert_en_uncased_L-2_H-128_A-2` classifier reached the following